josephawanis30/MachineLearningRealEstatePredictions/README.md

 ![erd](images/erd.png)

+In the later stage we added Postgres Database for heroku deployment.
 ## Machine Learning
 We used a RandomForestRegressor algorithm (i.e., a supervised learning algorithm and an ensemble of a decision trees algorithm) for modeling:
 * It is supervised algorithm because during the model training, it learns the mappings between the input features (e.g., Number of bedrooms) and the outputs feature or target (House Price).